-Walt Disney World has dozens of bars & lounges in the parks and hotels where you can go to relax and unwind the good ole fashioned way: with alcohol, the cause of…and solution to…all of life’s problems!
-In this post, we share our favorite bars at Walt Disney World.
-(Last updated June 21, 2018.)
+This list of the best bars & lounges at Walt Disney World ranks the top spots in the parks and hotels where you can go to relax and unwind the good ole fashioned way: with alcohol, the cause of…and solution to…all of life’s problems!
+It focuses on our favorites in terms of theme and ambiance, with drink quality largely ignored.
+(Updated March 24, 2022.)

 To that end, I suppose we’ve become “part of the problem” and the reason why WDW’s bars and lounges have a surgary mess of vibrant concoctions on the Generic DisneyParks® Drink Menu®.
-If you are looking for a stiff drink, we’ve always found the best option to be Mizner’s Lounge at the Grand Floridian.
-Otherwise, check out easyWDW.com’s various bar reviews; he does a great job covering drink strength and quality.
+If you are looking for a stiff drink, we’ve always found the best options to be least interesting ones.
+Bars that exist just to be bars, often the ones located just outside the lobbies of Deluxe Resorts or those otherwise existing without much fanfare.

-10. Geyser Point Bar & Grill – This is potentially a controversial pick, or at a minimum, a lazy one.
-Thematically speaking, all Geyser Point really offers is an open air picnic shelter.
+12. Geyser Point Bar & Grill – Thematically speaking, all Geyser Point really offers is an open air picnic shelter.
 Unless you count the brick and wood of the construction, there are really no details to speak of.
 However, I think that we could similarly diminish other places at Walt Disney World by parsing their merits; such reductio ad absurdum arguments are fallacious and, ultimately, self-defeating.

 The drink menu here leaves a lot to be desired, but those dueling pianos performing mostly classic rock is just too fun to pass up.
 It’s one of my personal favorites at Walt Disney World, so perhaps I’m a bit biased to this one.

 Rose & Crown’s popularity is for good reason…beyond the fact that it’s located in a busy thoroughfare at Walt Disney World’s second most popular park.
-The kitchen serves up authentic, pub foods and the bartenders can mix up some delicious blended draughts, among other drinks.
+The kitchen serves up authentic pub foods and the bartenders can mix up some delicious blended draughts, among other drinks.
 It is at once familiar and transportive, taking guests from Walt Disney World to an intimate pub located in the United Kingdom.
-On top of that, its outdoor seating offers great views of IllumiNations.
+On top of that, its outdoor seating offers great views of Epcot’s fireworks.

 The ambience at Raglan Road is exactly what you’d expect from an Irish pub, albeit it a family-friendly flair, since this is Walt Disney World.
 Actually, it’s not just family-friendly…there’s a bit of a familial sense to the bar, as if you’re part of an intimate community, even if 90% of the other guests here are also tourists.